LatticeQCD/AnalysisToolbox/docs/_sources/contributions/contributions.md.txt

 =============

 Here are a few basic guidelines to follow when making a contribution to the AnalysisToolbox:
-- Please write documentation (like this one) for any new module that you make.
+- Please **write documentation** (like this one) for any new module that you make.
-- Please write a test for each new feature you implement.
+- Please **write a test for each new feature you implement**.
 We keep our tests in `AnalysisToolbox/testing`.
-- Make sure you run all the tests when you're done to check that nothing was broken.
+- Make sure you **run all the tests** when you're done to check that nothing was broken.
 You can find more information about the tests [here](testing.md).
 - For all screen output and for terminating your program because of errors: Please try to use the `logger` in `latqcdtools/base/logger.py`.
 This has the advantage that all scripts are terminated in the same way.
 Also you can have your program make little log files in